Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Kew Gardens' Japan Festival| ©Koji Moriya

-If during your holidays in London you want to visit Kyoto Garden (one of the most curious secret places in the British capital ), you might also be interested in the Kew Gardens' Japan Festival, one of the most fascinating events held in October.
+If during your holidays in London you are sure you want to visit Kyoto Garden (one of the most curious secret places in the British capital ) you might also be interested in the Kew Gardens' Japan Festival, one of the most fascinating events that take place in October.

-In addition, during the festival there are plenty of activities such as exhibitions, music and dance performances, workshops on ikebana art (Japanese flower arrangement) and much more.
-Autumn is a great time!
+In addition, during the festival there are plenty of activities such as exhibitions, music and dance performances, workshops on ikebana (Japanese flower arranging) and much more.
+Book your tickets for Kew Gardens and make a note in your schedule for this autumnal treat!

 Book tickets for Kew Gardens